MS NASA EPSCoR

 NASA EPSCoR Rapid Response Research (R3) Opportunity

 The goals of R3 program are to provide a streamlined method to address research issues important to NASA, and to enable NASA EPSCoR researchers to work with NASA to solve research issues impacting the Agency’s programs/missions.
 The Rapid Response Research (R3) program is an attempt to implement research within NASA and commercial partners to address technical issues.
 This opportunity will allow EPSCoR researchers to work alongside NASA and commercial partners for up to one year and is intended to strengthen the bonds among EPSCoR jurisdictions, NASA, commercial partners, and other entities.
 Proposals must directly respond to a single Research Focus Area as defined in the solicitation.
-The recent list of Research Focus Areas is available here.
+The recent list of Research Focus Areas is available in the full NASA solicitation here.

-Interested researchers must submit a Notice of Intent (NOI) no later than 6 November 2023 using the link below.
+Interested researchers must submit a Notice of Intent (NOI) no later than 13 November 2023 using the link below.
 This NOI submission is a simple InfoReady form to notify the MS NASA EPSCoR Director, Nathan Murray, that a Science Investigator wants to propose.
 This will allow coordination of all interests.
 No budget information is required for the NOI.

 NASA EPSCoR Internation Space Station (ISS) Flight Opportunity